• Skip to primary navigation

 7. Confirm by tapping “Ok”.

-A confirmation dialog should now be displayed, detailing the components that will be restored to their default state should you continue on with the reset process.
+A confirmation dialog should now be displayed, detailing the components that will be restored to their default state should you continue with the reset process.
 To complete the restoration process, tap “Ok“.

-Remove adware and pop-up ads from Samsung Internet Browser
+Remove malware from Samsung Internet Browser

 To reset the Samsung Internet Browser to its default settings, follow the below steps: